Nemo0312/Nemo0312.github.io/_pages/profiles.md

   - align: left
     image: dietcomp.png
     content: dietcomp.md
     image_circular: false # crops the image to make it circular
     more_info: >
       <p>University Of Oklahoma</p>
+  - align: right
+    image: ouswim.jpeg
+    content: ouswim.md
+    image_circular: false # crops the image to make it circular
+    more_info: >
+      <p>University Of Oklahoma</p>